 Frequently Asked Questions

-The lake levels vary from season to season.
-Last summer in 2018 we had a capacity that stayed around 1,050 feet.
-New Melones Lake is so big that even when water levels drop, the capacity is still high enough to enjoy the lake.
+Last summer in 2019 the lake level stayed around 1,050 feet, but water levels vary season by season.
+New Melones Lake is so big that even when water levels drop the capacity is still high enough to enjoy the lake.

 Yes, the water at New Melones Lake is safe to swim in.